-During the year, the Corporation recorded no capitalized borrowing costs [2019 - nil].
+During the year, the Corporation recorded no capitalized borrowing costs [2020 - nil].

-10. RIGHT-OF-USE ASSETS AND LEASE LIABILITY
+10. RIGHT-OF-USE ASSETS AND LEASE LIABILITIES

-The Corporation leases a number of retail and office premises.
-The leases typically run for periods between 2 and 10 years, with an option to renew the lease after that date.
-Previously, these leases were classified as operating leases under IAS 17.
+The Corporation leases several retail and office premises.
+The leases typically run for periods between 2 and 10 years, with an option to renew the lease after that date